goFrendiAsgard/No-CMS/readme.rst

 * John Skoumbourdis <-- The one who make groceryCRUD.
 It boost the development of Neo-CMS by provide very easy CRUD
 * Wahyu Eka Putra <-- The one who reports bug(s)
 * I Komang Ari Mogi <-- The one who proposed to use javascript for div layout_center's height
+* Zusana Pudyastuti <-- The one who checked grammatical error in the documentation (not in this readme file)

 ###################
 FEATURES LIST